 An Italian inventor, Angelo Moriondo developed the concept for the espresso machine in the 1800s however, the machine failed to reach the commercial market.
 A few years later in 1906, Luigi Bezzera and Desiderio Pavoni developed another machine built off the back of Moriondo’s idea for a rapid-fire coffee machine.
 The idea of the machine was to create a single cup of coffee in seconds, “Caffe espresso.”

-In the 1960’s Carlo Ernesto Valente further developed the espresso machine to produce a nine bar espresso machine which produced super fast shots of coffee.
+In the 1960’s Carlo Ernesto Valente further developed the espresso machine to produce a nine bar espresso machine that produced super fast shots of coffee.

 What is Caffeine?